 The Carlsbad Flower Fields are what technicolor dreams are made of.
 Every spring, this 50-acre field of nothing but blossoms is covered in red, orange, yellow, green, and purple flowers.

-They're so popular that they create a temporary tourist attraction every spring.
+Surprisingly, the folks here didn't set out to plant a botanical garden.
+Instead, they are a commercial grower of Giant Ranunculus bulbs.
+It just happens that the flowers these bulbs produce are so beautiful that people want to see them, and they're so popular that they create a temporary tourist attraction every spring.
 Whether you're driving to San Diego or just want to check these fields off of your bucket list, they certainly make for one of the most beautiful and unexpected stops in Southern California.

 If you're a fan of other kinds of flowers, the Carlsbad Flower Fields still deliver.
 Besides the blossom show, there's a miniature rose garden, a poinsettia greenhouse, a sweet pea maze, and a display that includes each of the more than 180 All-American Rose selection winners since 1940.
 For an extra fee, you can take a wagon ride around the fields or mine for gems in a simulated gold-panning setup.